Understanding the Costs of Multi-Factor Authentication

 Here are some examples of multi factor authentication pricing:

 • Basic MFA solutions: Some services offer basic MFA features at no extra cost.
-For instance, Microsoft 365 and Azure Active Directory provide basic multi-factor authentication capabilities for free.
+For instance, Microsoft 365 (and their Hello login system) and Azure Active Directory provide basic multi-factor authentication capabilities.
+Microsoft's Azure Entra ID necessitates a P1 or P2 subscription for MFA, with an estimated cost of $6 per user monthly

-• Third-party MFA applications: Solutions like Cisco DUO or identity providers like Okta typically cost between $3 to $10 per user per month.
+• Dedicated MFA applications: Solutions like Cisco DUO or identity providers like Okta typically cost between $3 to $10 per user per month.

 Indirect Costs: Training and Productivity